muahtorski/aws-systems-manager-user-guide/doc_source/session-manager.md

   Using the AWS Systems Manager console or Amazon EC2 console, you can start a session with a single click\.
 Using the AWS CLI, you can also start a session that runs a single command or a sequence of commands\.
 Because permissions to managed nodes are provided through IAM policies instead of SSH keys or other mechanisms, the connection time is greatly reduced\.
 + **Connect to both Amazon EC2 instances and managed nodes in hybrid environments and the cloud**

-  You can connect to both Amazon Elastic Compute Cloud \(Amazon EC2\) instances and non\-EC2 nodes in your hybrid environment, including on\-premises servers, supported edge devices, and virtual machines \(VMs\) provide by other cloud providers\.
+  You can connect to both Amazon Elastic Compute Cloud \(Amazon EC2\) instances and non\-EC2 nodes in your hybrid environment, including on\-premises servers, supported edge devices, and virtual machines \(VMs\) provided by other cloud providers\.

   To connect to non\-EC2 nodes using Session Manager, you must first activate the advanced\-instances tier\. **There is a charge to use the advanced\-instances tier\.** However, there is no additional charge to connect to EC2 instances using Session Manager\.
 For information, see [Configuring instance tiers](systems-manager-managed-instances-tiers.md)\.
 +  **Port forwarding**